This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is type 1 diabetes treated?

 - Type 1 diabetes is treated with insulin.
-Insulin may be injected or given through an insulin pump.
-You and your healthcare provider will discuss which method is best for you.
+Insulin may be injected multiple times in a day, or given through an insulin pump.
+You and your care team provider will discuss which method is best for you.

 - Your diabetes care team may include physicians, nurse practitioners, and physician assistants.
 It may also include nurses, dietitians, exercise specialists, pharmacists, dentists, and podiatrists.
 Family members, or others who are close to you, may also be part of the team.
 You and your team will make goals and plans to manage diabetes and other health problems.
 The plans and goals will be specific to your needs.